Bring the fragments together

 Next

-OfRoot is focused on the smallest useful loop: real health signals, lived context, and a clearer summary before care.
+OfRoot is focused on the smallest useful loop: real health moments, lived context, and a clearer summary before care.